taschoebli/master_thesis_ElasTST/README.md

+# Master Thesis Time-Series Forecasting
+This project is based on https://github.com/microsoft/ProbTS

 # ElasTST (NeurIPS 2024)

 This `elastst` branch is the official implementation of “ElasTST: Towards Robust Varied-Horizon Forecasting with Elastic Time-Series Transformer”.
 It is designed to reproduce all results reported in the paper.